Bruno Fuso: Novo Hamburgo

 When his Ponte Preta contract ended, he signed with Novo Hamburgo to play 2016 Campeonato Gaúcho.
 He made 8 appearances, with his debut being against Ypiranga de Erechim, a 3–1 victory.

 Treze

 On 7 November 2016, he joined Treze to play 2017 Campeonato Paraibano.
 His debut came on 7 January 2017 in the first round, with a 1–0 win against Atlético Cajazeirense.
 He went on to play the first 12 games of the campaign before being dropped to the bench in favour of Diego Martins Machado.
-Treze went on to be runners up in the competition.
+Treze went on to be the runner-up in the competition.

-Sergipe

-After the end of the campaign with Treze, he signed for Sergipe side Club Sportivo Sergipe to play 2017 Campeonato Brasileiro Série D. He made his debut in the first game of the competitions, a 2-1 defeat to Jacobina Esporte Clube.